 “There are good reasons to believe that God exists, and that Jesus was who he claimed to be.
 We want both Christian and unbeliever alike to wrestle with these reasons and ultimately be transformed by them.”

-He teaches staff, parents and youth at various Christian schools, is an adjunct apologetics lecturer at Faith Bible College and a visiting lecturer at Bethlehem Tertiary Institute and Carey Baptist College.
-He teaches regular ‘Introduction to Christianity’ courses to parents at Bethlehem College and serves on the board of Bethlehem College Limited.
+I teach staff, parents and youth at various Christian schools, am an adjunct apologetics lecturer at Faith Bible College and a visiting lecturer at Bethlehem Tertiary Institute and Carey Baptist College.
+I also teach ‘Introduction to Christianity’ courses to non-Christian parents at Bethlehem College and I serve on the board of Bethlehem College Limited.

 I’m passionate about seeing people loving and seeking God with all of their mind, developing a resilient faith that is supported with solid reasons to believe, and able to confidently and graciously share that faith with others.

 The following are Sunday sermons I’m available for:

 Why Thinking Matters: the Importance of Apologetics in the Church

 But in your hearts set apart Christ as Lord.
 Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect, keeping a clear conscience, so that those who speak maliciously against your good behaviour in Christ may be ashamed of their slander.
 1 Peter 3:15-16

 In this message, I give an introduction to apologetics and the growing need for Christians to be better prepared to give clear and gracious reasons for our faith.
 While sharing my testimony, I highlight the first great commandment and the need for us to seek God with our minds, as much as our heart, soul and strength.